 The Upper Campus Visual Arts program (7-12) focuses on creating competent artists and communicators.
 Our curriculum encourages experimentation and helps young artists communicate their unique voice, develop proficiency in various media, and appreciate art history and contemporary art.

 Art 8 builds on concepts and techniques introduced in Art 7.
-Student artists continue to explore a wide variety of media and techniques through several theme-based units and projects.
-In each unit, they acquire new technical skills allowing them to successfully communicate their unique artistic viewpoint.
-Students continue to use technology to conduct research, and create and publish their artwork.
-At the end of the semester they display their work in the Winter Arts Festival.
+Eighth grade artists continue to explore a wide variety of media and techniques through several theme-based units and projects.
+In each unit, they acquire new technical skills that allow them to successfully communicate their unique artistic viewpoint.
+Students continue to use technology to conduct research, create and publish their artwork.
+At the end of the semester, they display their semester’s work in an end-of-semester art show.

 Digital Multimedia 8 provides students with the necessary technical and creative skills to be effective communicators in the digital world.
 Using today’s technology and resources, students learn to create, thoughtfully curate, and communicate with digital media.
 This project-based class will use Photoshop for digital photography and image manipulation, iMovie to film original movies/videos, and ExplainEverything to create projects where the sky and imagination are the only limits.
 Students will use ePortfolios to become their own producers, project managers, and curators as they manage, organize, share, reflect, and display their work for review.